 Take the First Step in Opioid Addiction Treatment in Arkansas

 At AppleGate Recovery, we understand that the decision to seek help for an opioid addiction is a difficult one.
 We’re here to ease your transition to sobriety with outpatient medication-assisted treatment.
-We invite you to come to our El Dorado, AR, location to learn more about our opioid addiction treatment — contact us at 888.488.5337 to get started.
+We invite you to visit our clinic in El Dorado to learn more about our medication-assisted treatment programs.
+Call us at 870.639.4527 to learn more.

 - Debit Card